galex-do/test-machine/replit.md

 # Overview

 This is a Test Management Platform built as a web application for organizing and tracking software testing activities.
 The platform provides functionality for managing test projects, test suites, test cases, and test runs with a comprehensive dashboard and reporting system.
-It appears to be designed for QA teams and software testers to organize their testing workflows and track test execution results.
+It is designed for QA teams and software testers to organize their testing workflows and track test execution results.

+## Recent Changes (August 2025)
+- Built working Go implementation using standard library (simple_main.go)
+- Added complete Docker containerization support for local deployment
+- Created multi-stage Dockerfile with optimized Alpine Linux build
+- Added Docker Compose configuration for easy local development
+- Implemented in-memory data storage with sample test data
+- Successfully deployed on port 5000 with web interface

 # User Preferences